cOpEtriNe/Katware/README.md

 * Added XRay (See through walls)
 * Added a rainbow frame that has cool rainbow
 * removed fake lag (didnt work)
+* fixed the close animation not closing to the right place

 ## how to get developer build?